Program / Course Information

 - Physical Diagnosis – 2-3 day on-campus lab

-- FNP Management Clinicals – a minimum of two Chicago area site visits arranged by the faculty for the purpose of clinical validation.
+- FNP Management Clinicals – a minimum of two on-campus visits arranged by the faculty for the purpose of clinical validation.
 Each visit usually lasts one day.
-More than two visits may be required.

 Can I take one class at a time?